SchlossLab/schlosslab.github.io/_lab_business/first_month.md

 * [mothur](https://github.com/mothur/mothur/releases)
 * [R](https://www.r-project.org)
 	* [Desktop RStudio](https://www.rstudio.com) to make interacting with R easier
-	* [RStudio via ARC-Connect](https://vis-dev.arc-ts.umich.edu/connect/#) to connect to RStudio on flux
+	* [RStudio via ARC-Connect](https://vis-dev.arc-ts.umich.edu/connect/#) to connect to RStudio on flux [ does not appear to be working with Great Lakes ]
 * Text editor (what you use is a personal preference):
 	* [Atom](https://atom.io)
 	*	[Sublime Text](https://www.sublimetext.com)